MaticMarkovic/Measuring-system-for-determining-the-quality-of-LED-light-sources/README.md

 ARDUINO_stepper_motor_and_relay_circuit_control.ino
 -
 The light bulb is switched on/off with the manufactured circuit.
 The Arduino UNO receives a command from the MATLAB and gives the voltage on the gate pin of the mosfet.
 Mosfet enable/disable the flow of electric current through the relay's winding and switches the light bulb on/off.
+This program also controls rotation of a stepper motor NEMA23 with a stepper motor driver DRV8825.

 ARDUINO_illuminance_measurement_VEML7700.ino
 -